GrosSacASac/DOM99/documentation/contributing.md

 ## To do

+ * make minimal example in readme
+ * explain better where it comes from and what differentiates it
  * Create a better documentation experience
  * Extract IE artefacts from core and put these in polyfills/extensions
  * make better link to components folder in the documentation